Predicting High-precision Depth on Low-Precision Devices Using 2D Hilbert Curves: Method

 where $x_{\scriptscriptstyle\textrm{GT}}$ and $y_{\scriptscriptstyle\textrm{GT}}$ are GT values for Hilbert curve components calculated from GT value $q_{\scriptscriptstyle\textrm{GT}}$, and $\alpha$ is hyperparameter.
 The additional component $\Lambda_H$ is calculated as follows:

-where $\beta$ is additional hyperparameter.
+where $r_{xy} = \lVert (x - x(q_{xy}), y - y(q_{xy}) \rVert$ and $\beta$ is additional hyperparameter.
 The Hilbert curve loss component serves two goals: it penalizes the distance between GT and predicted points in the 2D representation; it penalizes deviation across the Hilbert curve and forces the model to predict only points that belong to the curve.
-In our experimental part, we will show that for the DFS task, the additional Hilbert curve loss term does not affect the quality of the model training for $p=1,\ldots,4$.
+We set $\alpha=1$ and $\beta=25$ in our experiments.